Is It Hard to Drive a Truck

 Challenges of Truck Driving

-While learning to drive a truck is not particularly challenging, becoming a full-time truck driver can be difficult for other reasons.
+While learning to drive a truck is not particularly challenging, getting a full-time truck driver job can be difficult for other reasons.
 Life on the road may seem romantic, but it can also be lonely, sedentary, and open to danger.
 The following challenges are common:

 Solitude and Loneliness

 Make no mistake, life on the open road is very much a solo adventure.
 While there is a community of truckers, and you may be able to take your partner on the occasional trip, driving a truck is an isolated adventure.
 On a good day, long episodes of solitude can lead to serenity and self-awareness.
 On a bad day, you may get eaten up by loneliness and self-doubt.

 Time away from home

 Even if you enjoy being alone, extended time away from home can be hard for anyone.
 Whether you’re leaving behind your partner, kids, or parents, truck driving involves lots of hard goodbyes and plenty of happy reunions.
 The amount of time you spend away from home differs widely between jobs, from a night or two to a week or more.

 Excessive sedentary time can be uncomfortable, with long hours behind the wheel leading to both physical and mental stress.
 Full-time truck drivers should always take time to stretch, walk around, and move their bodies to avoid the issues associated with excessive sitting.
 Long hours can also lead to accidents, and when you’re driving an 18-wheeler, that’s something you always want to avoid.

 Despite the challenges and risks associated with truck driving, life behind the wheel is also full of rewards and opportunities.
 The following pros are more than enough for many people: